U2005413/FYP-Automated-Vehicle-Inspection/README.md

 # FYP - Automated Vehicle Inspection Using Deep Learning and Computer Vision
-This project is prepared by Ling Xing Mou (U2005413).
+This project is prepared by student U2005413/1 from University of Malaya as FYP.

 ## Project Installation
 Clone and install the dependencies in the requirements.txt file.